VeryGoodOpenSource/r13n/README.md

 ## Roadmap 🗺

 - [ ] Support asynchronous delegates
-- [ ] Support regionalization based on IP
+- [ ] Support regionalization based on IP address
 - [ ] Provide API's to support sub-regions (for example, states in the U.S.)

 ## Additional Resources 📚